zhenyao-sun/zhenyao-sun.github.io/index.md

 - I also visited [Prof. Renming Song](https://faculty.math.illinois.edu/~rsong/) as a joint Ph.D. student at [Mathematics at the University of Illinois at Urbana-Champaign](https://math.illinois.edu/).
 - I got my B.S. at the School of Mathematical Sciences at Peking University.
 - My research interest is probability theory, with a focus on models related to population dynamics.
-- Email: zhenyao.sun at gmail.com
+- Email: zhenyao dot sun at gmail dot com
 - Office: 411 Cooper Building, Haifa, Israel.

 ## Preprints